-Meet Become, A Fintech That Helps Businesses Qualify For Lending Opportunities
+Funding Solution Become Helps Qualify Businesses For Lending Opportunities

 Benzinga is highlighting nominees for the fifth annual Benzinga Global Fintech Awards ahead of the event Nov.
 19 in New York City.